-For oil or dispersants the eyes should be rinsed thoroughly with copious quantities of fresh clean water for at least for at least 1-2 minutes.
+For oil or dispersants the eyes should be rinsed thoroughly with copious quantities of fresh clean water for at least 1 -2 minutes.
 A medical professional should be consulted as soon as possible for advice on further treatment that may be required.

-FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC EP 02/04 HM F&T October 2018 Port of Dundee Oil Pollution Contingency Date Revised Revised By Review Due Plan 2018 January 2022 MMD October 2023
+FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC EP 02/05 HM F&T December 2023 Port of Dundee Oil Pollution Contingency Plan 2023 Date Revised Revised By Review Due December 2024